 Single screen video with six channel sound, full version 11 mins, 2015-2018.

 This 2015 video was initially a film essay about Holy Island, northern England, presented by architecture writer Nicholas Still and directed by Paul Rooney.
-But the film was re-edited in 2018 by The Creeping Things (aka Lola DeWitt of Berwick-upon-Tweed and Berlin), who made her own (unsolicited) version with her soundtrack, New Theme to Still at Large, imposed on top of it.
+But the film was re-edited in 2018 by The Creeping Things (aka Lola DeWitt-Still of Berwick-upon-Tweed and Berlin), who made her own (unsolicited) version with her soundtrack, New Theme to Still at Large, imposed on top of it.
 This was uploaded to Owd Scrat Record’s Vimeo channel, with Paul Rooney’s permission, in February 2018.

-Thanks to Berwick Visual Arts, Berwick Film Media & Arts Festival, Lola DeWitt, Richard Stephenson Winter and Melanie Dagg.
+Thanks to Berwick Visual Arts, Berwick Film Media & Arts Festival, Lola DeWitt-Still, Richard Stephenson Winter and Melanie Dagg.